dotlang/language/README.md

 ## Type System
 ### Primitives
-There are only three primitive data types: `number` and `string`.
+There are only three primitive data types: `number`.
 All others are defined based on these two plus some restrictions on size and accuracy.
 - **Integer data types**: `char`, `short`, `int`, `long`
 - **Unsigned data types**: `byte`, `ushort`, `uint`, `ulong`
 - **Floating point data types**: `float`, `double`